hypixeloffical/logged-py/README.md

 ```python
 logger = logger.Logger(output_type='console', format='<bold><gray>/d</gray> <type>/t</type></bold>       /m')
 ```
-**output_type:** Specify "console" for console output or "file" for file output.\n **format:** Define the log message format using custom tags (e.g., /d for date, /t for type, /m for message).\n **file:** If you chose output type as "file" this is a required parameter which must include the log file path.\n
+**output_type:** Specify "console" for console output or "file" for file output.

+**format:** Define the log message format using custom tags (e.g., /d for date, /t for type, /m for message).

+**file:** If you chose output type as "file" this is a required parameter which must include the log file path.

 ### Logging Messages
 You can use different methods to log messages at various levels: